kblomqvist/yasha/README.md

 $ yasha foo.jinja --extensions foo.py
 ```

-There's also `--no-extensions` option operating in a similar manner with `--no-conf`.
-It's also worth mentioning that the file sharing works for the extensions file as it works for the variables file and that the environment variable name for the extensions is YASHA_EXTENSIONS.
+There's also `--no-extensions` option flag operating in a similar manner with `--no-variables`.
+It's also worth mentioning that the file sharing works for the extensions file as it works for the variables and that the environment variable name for the extensions is YASHA_EXTENSIONS.

 ## Custom template variables parser